quovadis-btp/btp-automation/btp-context/readme.md

 BTP contexts are logical entities defined to host and implement various infrastructure configurations, for instance, bootstrap, runtime, provider and consumer.

-The contexts offer the ability to combine and maintain resources from multiple global accounts with their subaccounts across different regions and break free from the rigidity of the cloud foundry runtime org structure.
+The contexts offer the ability to combine and maintain resources from multiple global accounts in their subaccounts/directories across different regions and break free from the rigidity of the cloud foundry runtime org structure.

 In a nutshell, the contexts are declarative entities, defined as terraform configurations, eventually orchestrated by CI/CD pipelines.